Ekman/empty-php/Readme.md

 [![Build Status](https://circleci.com/gh/Ekman/empty-php.svg?style=svg)](https://app.circleci.com/pipelines/github/Ekman/empty-php)

 The purpose of this library is to be a zero dependency and exact replica of the [PHP empty function](https://www.php.net/manual/en/function.empty.php).
-The library is compatible with evergreen browsers, IE 11 and all Node LTS.

 According to the PHP documentation, the following values are considered to be empty: